Westview High School (San Diego)

-Westview High School is a public comprehensive high school located in Torrey Highlands, a community of San Diego, California in the United States.
-It is part of the Poway Unified School District.
+Westview High School is a public high school in Torrey Highlands, a community of San Diego, California, United States.
+It is part of Poway Unified School District.

 Westview uses a 4 by 4 block schedule for each school year.
-Under this system, the school year is divided into four quarters, as opposed to other schools' semester and trimester systems.
-Each student takes up to four classes per quarter, allowing a student to complete up to sixteen classes each year.
+Under this system, the school year is divided into four quarters, as opposed to semester and trimester systems, allowing each student to complete up to eight classes each year.

 Westview is accredited by the Schools Commission of the Western Association of Schools and Colleges.
 Its CEEB school code is #052-986.

+Westview is a nationally recognized Blue Ribbon school.
+In 2022, Westview ranked #421 of 17,843 US high schools by the US News Best High Schools ranking.

 Administration and staff

 Westview is divided into three "hubs," each with a separate administration system and cadre of homeroom teachers, designed to cultivate intraschool competition and camaraderie.
-The combined staff consists of 85 teachers, 4 administrators, 4 counselors, 2 librarians, 1 school psychologist, and 39 support staff.
+The combined staff consists of 86 teachers, 4 administrators, 4 counselors, 3 librarians, 1 school psychologist, and 39 support staff.

-There have been instances of inappropriate contact between staff and students.
-Reporting has shown inadequate policies and investigations by school and district staff in preventing such interactions.

 Enrollment

 As of the 2019-2020 school year, 2,376 students were enrolled at the school.
 Of these students, 595 of them were enrolled in 9th grade, 581 in 10th, 602 in 11th, and 598 in 12th.
-The school's student body is 37.3% White, 37.9% Asian/Filipino, 10.6% Hispanic or Latino, 2.2% African American, 0.5% Pacific Islander, 0.1% Native American, and 11.6% Two or more races.
+The school's student body is 37.3% White, 37.9% Asian, 10.6% Hispanic or Latino, 2.2% African American, 0.5% Pacific Islander, 0.1% Native American, and 11.6% Two or more races.

 Of the 586 graduates of the school in 2011, 94% decided to attend college.
 Of these, 73% went to 4-year colleges and the remaining 27% to 2-year colleges.